FourPieces/edge-gaming/README.md

 Finally, alter one of the included `server.*.conf` files to correspond to the game you want to play.

-*NOTE*: The edge server has only been tested with the game "Stardew Valley," which is a proprietary game.
-The example config file `server.stardew.conf` has been included.
-Should you wish to play this game, you should modify the `game-exe` parameter in that file to point to your own installation of Stardew Valley.
-Then, you can place that file in the `gaminganywhere-0.8.0/bin/config` directory in order to make it playable.

 If you would like to play a different game, follow the config file format in order to choose which game/application to execute.
 Be sure to modify line 129 in `streamserver.py` to correspond to your created configuration file.

 After configuration is complete, you can run the stream server by simply typing: